 - 3-4 hours of theory, including physics, applications, and cases

 - 4 hours of wet labs

 It also includes one-on-one sessions with VICSD’s board-certified radiologist.
-It costs $1500/day and requires that pets for training purposes be provided by the hospital itself.
+It costs $1500/day and requires that the hospital provide pets for training purposes.

-The other veterinary ultrasound training program – Ultrasound Sabbatical – is offered at VICSD itself and allows participants to attend both in-house and mobile ultrasound services, depending on their requirements and convenience.
+The other training program – Ultrasound Sabbatical – is offered at VICSD and allows participants to attend both in-house and mobile ultrasound services, depending on their requirements and convenience.
 The program provides the opportunity to watch and interact as images are obtained.
-It also gives trainees exposure in collaborating, concluding, and writing reports based on findings.
+It also gives trainees exposure to collaborating, concluding, and writing reports based on findings.
 The cost is $1,500 for one week and $2,500 for two weeks.

-- Improve International provides short and intensive practice-oriented postgraduate veterinary ultrasound programs ideal for busy veterinarians in a variety of topics in veterinary medicine.
-In the field of veterinary ultrasound, they have three courses based on candidates’ skill levels and are designed by veterinarians.
-Their courses are conducted in small batches for optimal learning and are delivered by world-class speakers and held at high-tech teaching laboratories.
+Improve International provides short and intensive practice-oriented postgraduate programs ideal for busy veterinarians in various topics in veterinary medicine.
+In the field, they have three courses based on candidates’ skill levels and are designed by veterinarians.
+Their studies are conducted in small batches for optimal learning and are delivered by world-class speakers and held at high-tech teaching laboratories.

-The three short veterinary ultrasound training programs offered by the institute are:
+The three short ultrasound training programs offered by the institute are:

 - Introduction to Small Animal Ultrasound

 Veterinarians looking to get familiar with the basic ultrasound techniques can consider the Introduction to Small Animal Ultrasound program.
 This is an ideal program for you if you have little to no experience in operating an ultrasound machine.